-Under the "Global Parameters" area of the workflow canvas, the user may set the FITS_VIEWER parameter to the command used for running his/her favourite application for inspecting FITS files.
+Under the "Global Parameters" area of the workflow canvas, the user may set the FITS\VIEWER parameter to the command used for running his/her favourite application for inspecting FITS files.
 Currently this is set by default to fv, but other applications, such as ds9, skycat and gaia for example, may be useful for inspecting image data.
-Note that in general it is recommended to specify the full path to the visualization application.
+Note that it is recommended to specify the full path to the visualization application (an alias will not work).

-By default the EraseDirs parameter is set to false, which means that no directories are cleaned before executing the workflow, and the recipe actors will work in Lazy mode (see Section 6.2.4), reusing the previous pipeline recipe outputs where input files and parameters are the same as for the previous execution, which saves considerable processing time.
-Sometimes it is desirable to set the EraseDirs parameter to true, which forces the workflow to recursively delete the contents of the directories specified by BOOKKEEPING_DIR, LOGS_DIR, and TMP_PRODUCTS_DIR.
-This is useful for keeping disk space usage to a minimum and will force the workflow to fully rereduce the data each time the workflow is run.
+By default the EraseDirs parameter is set to false, which means that no directories are cleaned before executing the workflow, and the recipe actors will work in Lazy Mode (see Section 6.2.4), reusing the previous pipeline recipe outputs where input files and parameters are the same as for the previous execution, which saves considerable processing time.
+Sometimes it is desirable to set the EraseDirs parameter to true, which forces the workflow to recursively delete the contents of the directories specified by BOOKKEEPING\DIR, LOGS\DIR, and TMP\PRODUCTS\DIR.
+This is useful for keeping disk space usage to a minimum and will force the workflow to fully re-reduce the data each time the workflow is run.

 The parameter RecipeFailureMode controls the behaviour in case that a recipe fails.
-If set to Continue, the workflow will trigger the next recipes as usual, but without the output of the failing recipe, which in most of the cases will lead to further fails of other recipes without the user actually being aware of it.
+If set to Continue, the workflow will trigger the next recipes as usual, but without the output of the failing recipe, which in most of the cases will lead to further failures of other recipes without the user actually being aware of it.
 This mode might be useful for unattended processing of large number of datasets.
 If set to Ask, a pop-up window will ask whether the workflow should stop or continue.
 This is the default.
-Additionally, the Stop mode will stop the workflow execution immediately.
+Alternatively, the Stop mode will stop the workflow execution immediately.